unclekaldoteth/stacks.fun/README.md

 ### For Token Creators
 - No-code SIP-010 token deployment
-- 2% creator fee on all trades
+- 1% creator fee on all trades
-- Automatic liquidity graduation to ALEX DEX
+- Automatic liquidity graduation to ALEX DEX at $69K market cap

 ### For Traders
 - Early access to new tokens